mutech/aka-ios-beacon/README.md

 ## License

 Beacon will be dual-licensed.
-The open-source license will be GPL-v3.
-A license which will allow you to use Beacon in commercial and closed source Apps will be available for free, if you are an Indie Developer or a small company (up to 3 people total) and you are developing your own Apps.
+The open source license is GPL-v3.

-If you want to develop a non-GPL'ed product based on Beacon or if you are service provider developing Apps for somebody else or if your company is not "small" (as defined above), please contact us.
+The details for commercials licensing are not yet set in stone.
+We plan to offer free licenses for individual developers on a per app and per beacon version basis.
+Please contact us if you want to use Beacon in a closed source application.